GfSE/SpecIF-Pages/Tutorials/02_Related-Terms.md

 ```

 Some more explanations:
 - The statement's *subject* may either be a resource *id* or statement *id*.
-The same applies to a statement's *object*, so that the example's statement expresses *Lorry is a specialization of Vehicle*.
+The same applies to a statement's *object*, so that the example's statement expresses *Vehicle is a generalization of Lorry*.
 - A *statementClass* may have an attribute *subjectClasses*.
 If missing, all resources or statements are eligible as a statement's *subject*.
 If present, only resources or statements of the specified classes may be used.
 An empty list is useless und thus isn't allowed by the schema.
 - The same applies to a statement's *object*: It must be an instance of any of the classes listed in the respective statementClass' *objectClasses* ... or may be an instance of any *resourceClass* or *statementClass*, if *objectClasses* is missing.
 - In the example, the statementCLass with \"id\":\"SC-isSpecializationOf\" determines that all it's instance statements may only have subjects and objects with a resourceClass \"id\":\"RC-ResourceTerm\".
 Have a look at the only instance with \"id\":\"S-X0lXi7lJP9DQs\": As required, it's subject and object are of type \"id\":\"RC-ResourceTerm\".